Indiana Reckless Driving. What Are The Consequences?

 Defining Reckless Driving

 Almost all drivers have experienced a reckless driver in their lifetime.
-A reckless driver is the person on the interstate flying past you; you might not know the exact speed limit they are going, but you can tell by how fast they pass you that they are pushing way beyond the bounds of the actual speed limit.
+A reckless driver is a person on the interstate flying past you; you might not know the exact speed limit they are going, but you can tell by how fast they pass you that they are pushing way beyond the bounds of the actual speed limit.

 Another scenario that most people have experienced at least once is when two cars at a red light rev up their engines and start street racing right when the light turns green.
 These are dangerous situations for innocent motorists caught in the middle of other driver’s illegal activity.

 Overall, using the term “reckless” with driving is defined as a person who knowingly engages in risky driving conduct–they should know that their actions could be dangerous, but they engage in the activity despite the potential hazard.
-In Indiana, reckless driving is defined as operating a vehicle recklessly as well as any of the following:
+Indiana reckless driving is defined as operating a vehicle recklessly as well as any of the following: